 About the Program

-Lunch will be $2.90 for full price and .40¢ for reduced.
+Lunch will be $2.90 for full price.

 Free and Reduced priced meals applications can be filled out at any point throughout the school year.
 Please click the button below to print out and application.
 Applications are also located in the school office.